 Contact the Fire Incident Commander to determine the extent of the scene.

-Conduct a preliminary investigation to determine if a crime has been committed.
+Conduct a preliminary investigation to determine if a crime has been committed

-Notify the Communications Center of any requests for a Sheriff's Bomb/Arson Investigator and/or field supervisor.
+Notify the Communications Center of any requests for a Sheriff's Bomb/Arson Detective and/or field supervisor

-• The field deputy should secure the crime scene, attempt to locate witnesses, gather information for a crime report and ensure the gas and electric meters are not removed by San Diego Gas and Electric (SDG&E).
+- Secure the crime scene, attempt to locate witnesses (including all Fire Department personnel on scene), and gather information for a crime report - Ensure the gas and electric meters are not removed by San Diego Gas and Electric (SDG&E) - Remain on scene to provide scene security until the conclusion of the Bomb/Arson Unit investigation - If there is a death involved as a result of the fire, treat the scene as a major crime scene

-Bomb/Arson Investigator
+Bomb/Arson Personnel

-• The Bomb/Arson Investigator will:
+• The Bomb/Arson Detective will:

-Contact the Fire Incident Commander and assist in determining the origin and cause of the fire.
+Contact the Fire Incident Commander to determine the cause and origin of the fire.
 Take the lead investigator role in fire calls involving suspicious fires.

-If it is determined the fire is not a criminal act, the Fire Department investigator becomes the lead and shall document the fire.
-Sheriff's investigators may assist other agencies in determining the cause and origin.
+If it is determined the fire is not a criminal act, the Fire Department investigator becomes the lead investigator.
+Bomb Arson Detectives may assist other agencies in determining the cause and origin when requested.